 Our highest governing body is the Board of Directors.
 The Board is responsible for charting the direction, policies, strategies and financial objectives of the Company.
 The Board serves the interests of the Company and its shareholders, as well as our other stakeholders such as employees, customers and the community, in a manner designed to create and continue to build sustainable value.
 The Board operates in accordance with the principles set out in its Board Charter.
-A copy of the Board Charter is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate\Governance.
+A copy of the Board Charter is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate_Governance.
 The Charter sets out the Board's own tasks and activities, as well as the matters it has reserved for its own consideration and decision-making.
-Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO and his direct reports form the Executive Team.
+Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO.
+The Managing Director & CEO and his direct reports form the Executive Team.
 Responsibility for sustainability strategy and governance resides with the Executive Team, advised by the Corporate Sustainability Team.
-The Corporate Sustainability Team is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company.
+The Corporate Sustainability Team is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and the overall risk management framework.
 Consideration of climate change and carbon regulation is integrated into our business strategy where we review the potential impacts through a business lens.
 In our business energy costs are a significant cost to operations and a focus at the Executive level.
 In particular, consideration of future carbon regulation is part of our capital expenditure program with forecasting of greenhouse gas emissions and the potential associated carbon pricing included in all our capital expansion projects.

-Please explain why not
+Please explain why climate change is not integrated into your business strategy

-Do you engage in activities that could either directly or indirectly influence policy on climate change through any of the following? (tick all that apply)
+Do you engage in activities that could either directly or indirectly influence public policy on climate change through any of the following? (tick all that apply)

-Direct engagement Trade associations Funding research organizations
+Direct engagement with policy makers Trade associations Funding research organizations

-On what issues have you been engaging directly?
+On what issues have you been engaging directly with policy makers?